 3% They are waiting on more info (on you or overall class data) before responding

-1% It is in either you or their spam box
+1% It is in either your or their spam box

 1% You annoyed them.
-Likely because you have already freaked out, acted entitled, or have been way overly persistent.
+Likely because you have already have been way overly persistent.

 Again, this sounds easy enough if you are reading this in a fair mood with nothing at stake.
 But, come back to it.
 Because we all will, again, highly likely be in this situation.
 And what is more likely...it just means someone is busy.